 Would you just shrug and declare that there are more important things in life than the freedom to love and marry your consensual adult partner or would you declare a war on your dictatorial government?
 Tell me these are not fundamental violations of your rights, maybe I will consider keeping quiet about my Right to Life, Live and Love!

-If after being provided with scientific evidence that homosexuality is not a disease or a disorder, and is in fact as natural as skin colour, eye colour or left-handedness but for religious, personal or cultural beliefs, you still chose to ignore all the evidence provided, and still demand that lesbians, gays, bisexuals be victimized and criminalized for engaging in a consensual same-sex adult relationship that does not inflict harm on anyone, you are the one who has a phobia, it is known as Homophobia, and it is a disorder.
+If after being provided with scientific evidence that homosexuality is not a disease or a disorder, and is in fact as natural as skin colour, eye colour or left-handedness but for religious, personal or cultural beliefs, you still chose to ignore all the evidence provided, and still demand that lesbians, gays, bisexuals be victimized and criminalized for engaging in a consensual same-sex adult relationship that does not inflict harm on anyone, you are the one who has a phobia, it is known as Homophobia.
 Education, enlightenment, an open mind, tolerance and acceptance are known cures for homophobia, biphobia and transphobia.

 As an adult, I am sure you do not need anyone’s approval before you go on a date with your consensual adult partner or marry the love of your life.
 It is also the same way homosexuals do not need your approval or consent before they can date or marry the love of their life.
 Gays, lesbians, bisexuals and transsexuals are entitled to the same human rights every other adult human being have.
 Love should not be criminalized.